NeonSpork/appwrite-blog-example/README.md

 Once you've installed Appwrite, go ahead and head to the console at [http://localhost/console](http://localhost/console).
 _Heads up: you'll need to create a user the first time you do this!_

-Once you're in, create a project and copy the project ID into `src/app/shared/appwrite.service.ts` into the `setProject('PROJECT_ID')` line in the constructor.
+Once you're in, create a project and copy the project ID and replace `[YOUR_PROJECT_ID]` with your unique project ID.

-It goes without saying that you should **NOT** publish your keys into a repository for an _actual_ deployed app, in that case you should be using GitHub secrets or similar.
+**NOTE!
+Important that you change the _name_ of the actual file from `.env-EXAMPLE` to just plain old `.env`, otherwise the app will _not_ be able to find your IDs!

 ### Create a user for yourself in the Appwrite project